prototypefund/reproducible-website/_events/index.md

 # Events

-Irregular events are organized to exchange ideas about reproducible builds, get a better understanding or cooperate on improving code or specifications.
+Events are organized to exchange ideas about reproducible builds, get a better understanding or cooperate on improving code or specifications.

-We meet on IRC twice a month; see the [mailing list](/resources/) for the next meeting's date and agenda.
-[Summaries and full text archives](http://meetbot.debian.net/reproducible-builds/) of previous meetings are automatically published.

 {% assign sorted_events = site.events | sort: 'event_date' | reverse %}
 {% for page in sorted_events %}